 - You share a map image layer and choose to share a web feature layer with it.

-If you share a map image layer to ArcGIS Enterprise that references registered data, you can choose to share a web feature layer in addition.
+If you share a map image layer to ArcGIS Enterprise that references registered data, you can additionally choose to share a web feature layer.
 If you configure the Enable Sync option for the web feature layer, see Prepare data for use in offline feature services.

 Sharing a web feature layer that references registered data to ArcGIS Enterprise requires the privilege to publish server-based layers.
 Sharing a web feature layer that copies all data to ArcGIS Enterprise or sharing to ArcGIS Online requires the privilege to publish hosted feature layers.